It’s commonly believed that automating Twitter and using software to schedule tweets is a bad idea.

 How to Schedule Tweets

-Sprout Social allows users to not only schedule tweets, but also schedule posts on Facebook, Google+ and LinkedIn.
+Sprout Social allows users to not only schedule tweets, but also schedule posts for many other social media networks too.

 …just don’t forget the rules!